Ten Times Table: Articles

 Up till then, I had had little to do with committees.
 Little by little, their procedures and protocols began to intrigue me.
 And particularly the people involved and the way they used these procedures.
 Put a man behind the wheel of a car, they say, and his personality really starts to show itself.
 Similarly, a committee soon separates the goats.
 Apparent strong men weaken.
 Non-entities inherit the floor.
 Silent men gabble on inarticulately and to no point.
 Talkative men grow silent and merely emit low indecipherable moans of dissent and agreement.

-is a study of the committee person.
+Ten Times Table is a study of the committee person.
 It breaks a pattern for me in that I leave my usual domestic setting for the more public surroundings of the ballroom of the quite awful Swan Hotel, where everyone at some time must have stayed, much against their better judgement.

 The play could be described, I suppose, as a predominantly sedentary farce with faintly allegorical overtones.
 In more innocent days, it would probably have been sub-titled a romp.

-Just Between Ourselves I moved towards maturity, in Ten Times Table I reverted, happily, to my playwright's childhood.
+Certainly, if in Just Between Ourselves I moved towards maturity, in Ten Times Table I reverted, happily, to my playwright's childhood.

 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.